kartikkc/kartikkc/README.md

 # Kartik Singh👋

+- 📖 I'm currently Studying at University School of Inforation, Communication and Technology
 - 🌱 I’m currently learning Web Devlopment
 - 💬 Ask me about Cybersecurity and ethical hacking
 - 📫 How to reach me: kartikkc397@outlook.com